 Arquipelago designs environmentally-grounded buildings, interiors, and landscapes by engaging with context through a contemporary 21st century lens.
 Central to our work is an interest in identifying and analyzing temporal conditions within urban, social, and natural environments.
 Timelessness and weathering are equally considered in the design of total environments adapted to geography, climate, culture, and ecology.

 Tito Mesias, LEED AP, has held a leadership position in Arquipelago since its founding in 2008.
 Tito is engaged in stewarding projects through sustainable practice, fee negotiation, consultant team identification, and contract administration.
 His expertise has been acquired through the management of construction and renovation projects in historic and contemporary buildings, as well as the design and procurement of projects in a fast-track, multiple bid methodology.
 Prior to joining Arquipelago, Tito gained experience as Senior Vice President for Citibank’s real estate strategies division.
-Over twenty years of project delivery experience enables him to seamlessly wed the design, documentation, and construction processes—whereby architects and builders are integrated into the core architectural team.
+Over twenty-five years of project delivery experience enables him to seamlessly wed the architectural design, consultant coordination, documentation, and construction processes—whereby architects and builders are integrated into the core architectural team.
 Utilizing this methodology, Tito has successfully delivered over 300 complex projects in the five boroughs of New York City, Westchester County, and Connecticut.
 He is a LEED-accredited professional and holds a bachelor’s degree in Mechanical Engineering from the Coastal Institute for Advanced Polytechnic Studies in Guayaquil, Ecuador.

 AIA Cincinnati Bike Shelter Competition

 Seoul Metropolitan Government-Seoul Public Design Award